How long will it take to get connected?

 Isn’t wireless cheaper?

 Wireless does not have the capacity that most homes will want even in the next two to three years.
-New video services from Netflix and Hulu are already being tested that require 10 to 15 megabits per channel.
+Streaming video services from Netflix, Hulu, Philo, Sling and Fubo use up significant amounts of monthly data allotments , even on "unlimited" contracts.

 What happens if I sell my house?